-10.1 Option Lists
+10.1 Option Lists and other general Topics

-Option lists are a powerful yet easy method for controlling API function calls.
-Instead of requiring a multitude of function parameters, many API methods support option lists, or optlists for short.
+Option lists are a powerful yet easy method for controlling API method calls.
+Instead of requiring a multitude of method parameters, many API methods support option lists, or optlists for short.
 These are strings which can contain an arbitrary number of options.
 Option lists support various data types and composite data like lists.
 In most language bindings optlists can easily be constructed by concatenating the required keywords and values.